 - Judaic Studies - Chumash (Bible), Gemara (Talmud), Jewish History and Nevi’im (Prophets) (Chumash and Gemara are single gender)

 - Girls have the choice of Gemara or Dinim (Jewish Laws)

-- Judaic Studies and Hebrew language classes are 7th/8th classes
+- Judaic Studies and Hebrew language classes are 7th/8th grade classes

-- The change is class composition throughout the day provides some healthy and needed shift in class dynamics
+- The change in class composition throughout the day provides some healthy and needed shift in class dynamics

 High School (Grades 9-12)